GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Introduction

-\item We execute a \gls{dse} at scale for 4b multipliers, where GENIAL reaches the Pareto front for \gls{swact} and area of multipliers, allowing to discover a new 4b binary encoding whose energy efficiency is very close to the one of the \gls{sme}.
+\item We conduct large-scale \gls{dse} experiments on 4-bit multipliers, where GENIAL reaches the Pareto front for \gls{swact} and area, and discovers a new 4-bit binary encoding whose energy efficiency closely matches that of the \gls{sme} format.

+\item We release the full GENIAL framework, including training scripts, surrogate models, and EDA integration utilities, to foster reproducibility and further research.
+The code is available at: \url{https://github.com/huawei-csl/GENIAL}.

 \end{itemize}